Niklas64/TaskClean/README.md

 price-calculator.js and maybe finally have a master.js to call them.
 Also different product names to keep track.

 The testing with runner.html works fine and I have made some comments in price-calculator.specs but I have no test result file.
 I have been evaluated the code with .Net and could of course have set up a unit test there.

+I would personaly use ASP.Net Core 2.x and Azure devOpt, start a project with React Redux.